icons / menu

 How do I get a prescription?

 You will need to see a doctor, but you’re probably going to need to find a sexual health or gay men’s health specialist.
 Without a TGA approved product available, you may find it difficult to find a doctor willing to provide a prescription at this stage.
+Book an appointment at The Centre Clinic or PRONTO!, our LGBTIQA+ specialist services

 Can I buy it online?